spcuff/mapster/README.md

 *photo*

-The ArcGIS basemap I created is linked here: https://arcg.is/n8b1G (Links to an external site.).
+The ArcGIS basemap I created is [linked here](https://arcg.is/n8b1G).
 As you can see when you click the link (I hope) the map extent is zoomed in on my beloved Yankee Stadium.
 I chose to use the Community basemap as a template, and altered the map text to reflect a more retro, sports-marketing style.
 The somewhat subdued brown-grey gradient is meant to reflect the history of the game and the many historic newspaper columns written from the mezzanine of that very place.

 With a zoomed in extent on Yankee Stadium, the map style performs well, particularly in the way it highlights community features and assets: